The Hazel: A Treasure from Prehistory to the Present Day

 The Prehistoric Origins of the Hazel Tree

-hazelnuts of the Nebrodi Mountains, the hazelnut plant, a member of the Betulaceae family, has origins dating back to prehistoric times.
-Even then, our ancestors had already discovered the nutritional value and versatility of the hazelnutsusing them as a source of food and a fundamental resource for survival.
-Fossil traces indicate that the hazelnut was widespread in Europe long before the arrival of agriculture, and some archaeological evidence suggests that it was cultivated by humans from very early times.
+Nebrodi hazelnuts The hazelnut plant, belonging to the Betulaceae family, has origins dating back to prehistoric times.
+Even back then, our ancestors had already discovered the nutritional value and versatility of hazelnuts, using them as a food source and fundamental resource for survival.
+Fossil traces indicate that the hazelnut was widespread in Europe long before the arrival of agriculture, and some archaeological evidence suggests that it was cultivated by humans as far back as ancient times.

 The Core in Antiquity: Rome and France